Chinwe Chukwuogo-Roy: Collections

 Examples of Chukwuogo-Roy's work are held in many public and private art collections, including that of Queen Elizabeth II, that of former President of Nigeria Olusegun Obasanjo and Geoffrey Watling, the president of Norwich City F.C.
 Her work is also represented in public and private collections in Antigua, Argentina, Australia, France, Grenada, Ireland, Kenya, Malaysia, Moçambique, the Netherlands, Nigeria, Portugal, South Africa, Spain, Swaziland, the United Arab Emirates, United Kingdom and the United States.

 Personal life

 She married Roderick Roy in 1980.
 They had two sons, Rogan and Alasdair, and a daughter, Nwiru.
 They also have a grandson.
 Chukwuogo-Roy was an ardent Arsenal F.C. fan.

-Chukwuogo-Roy was afflicted throughout her life by myasthenia gravis, an autoimmune disease that weakens the muscles, but still managed to travel extensively.
+Chukwuogo-Roy was afflicted throughout her life by myasthenia gravis, an autoimmune disease that weakens the muscles, but she still managed to travel extensively.